-a folder named ‘‘WHAT’’ that contains all the necessary system files for the program to run, including the file ‘‘WHAT.exe’’ from which the software can be started;
+a folder named ‘‘WHAT’’ that contains all the necessary system files for the program to run, including the file ‘‘WHAT.exe’’ from which the software can be started (executed?);

 a folder named ‘‘Projects’’ where all input and output files used or created by WHAT are stored by default.
-In this folder are included samples of input and output files that provide a quick and convenient way to test and learn the various features of the program.
+This folder includes samples of input and output files that provide a quick and convenient way to test and learn the various features of the program.

 Once the content of the Zip archive has been extracted, the program can be started directly from the WHAT.exe executable file that is contained within the folder named WHAT.
 The software can conveniently run from any location on the computer or from any storage device without the need to install the program beforehand.

-Overview of the Graphical User Interface
+Overview of the Graphical User Interface (GUI)

 WHAT Graphical User Interface (GUI) mainly consists of a menu bar, a console area, and a central view panel (see Figure 1.1).
 The menu bar is located in the top right corner of WHAT main window.
-This is where you can view what is the current project, open an already existing project or create a new one.
-The console is located at the bottom of the WHAT interface and is used to report technical information about the various tasks accomplished by the program as well as warning and error messages.
+This is where you can view the name of? the current project, open an already existing project or create a new one.
+The console is located at the bottom of the WHAT interface and is used to report technical information about the various tasks accomplished by the program, as well as warning and error messages.
 The console can be collapsed to save space, or can be extended to the entire window area.
-The central view panel is the main component of the WHAT interface and is where are displayed the various features of the software.
-The content of this panel is divided into four tabs: Download Data, Fill Data, Hydrograph, and About.
-The tabs are described in a little bit more details in the text below and are shown in Figure 1.2.
+The central view panel is the main component of the WHAT interface and is where the various features of the software are displayed.
+The content of this panel is divided into four tabs: Download Data, Fill Data, Well?
+Hydrograph, and About.
+These tabs are described in more details below and are shown in Figure 1.2.

-Figure 1.1: WHAT GUI main features.
+Figure 1.1: WHAT GUI (Graphical User Interface) main features.

-Download Data This tab (see Figure 1.2a) provides an interface to the online Canadian Daily Climate Database (CDCD) that allows to query stations interactively by location coordinates, download the available data, and automatically rearranged the data in a format compatible with WHAT.
+Download Data: This tab (Figure 1.2a) provides an interface to the online Canadian Daily Climate Database (CDCD), owned and operated by Environment Canada, that allows the interactive query of stations by location coordinates, the download of available data, and the automatic rearrangement of the data in a format compatible with WHAT.
 Alternately, it is possible to provide a custom list of Canadian weather stations for which data can be downloaded and formatted.
 At the moment, it is not possible to access data of weather stations located in the U.S. This feature may be added in a future release of the software.

-Fill This tab (see Figure 1.2b) is where you can automatically estimate the missing daily weather values in your data to create gapless time-series of daily precipitation and air temperature.
+Fill Data: This tab (Figure 1.2b) is where you can automatically estimate the missing daily weather values in your dataset to create gapless time-series of daily precipitation and air temperature.
 Missing data for a given station are estimated from selected neighboring weather stations using a multiple linear regression model.
+Filled data are not subsequently used to fill other gaps.???

-Hydrograph This tab is used for viewing and plotting both groundwater-level and weather data to better interpret the studied well.
+Well?
+Hydrograph: This tab is used for viewing and plotting both groundwater-level and weather data to better interpret the studied well.
 For this purpose, two modes are available: the layout and the computation mode.
-Both modes share the same weather and water level dataset and it is possible to switch from one mode to the other at any time.
-The layout mode (see Figure 1.2c) provides an interface to interactively produce publication-quality graphs from the data.
-The computation mode (see Figure 1.2d) consists in a dynamic graphical environment where data can be explored, manipulated and analyzed.
+Both modes share the same weather and water-level datasets and it is possible to switch from one mode to the other at any time.
+The layout mode (Figure 1.2c) provides an interface to interactively produce publication-quality graphs.
+The computation mode (Figure 1.2d) consists in a dynamic graphical environment where data can be explored (looked at? invertigated?), manipulated and analyzed over different time scales.
 Various computational tools are available in this mode, including the estimation of the hydrograph Master Recession Curve (MRC) and the estimation of groundwater recharge.